Hita-haru/esp32-s3-board-nowireless/JOURNAL.md

 # 5/20: Created project and designed schematic
 I Created project and Kicad files.
 I’ve drawn up a schematic as well.
-At first, I was thinking of using WROOM, but since the versions with Technical Conformity Mark are expensive, I’ve decided to just use the chip on its own.
+At first, I was thinking of using WROOM, but since the versions with Technical Conformity Mark are expensive, To reduce costs, we opted for the standalone chip instead of the ESP32-S3 WROOM module.

 ![schematic](./screenshots/schematic1.png)
 **Total time spent: 2 hours**